Tweedie regression on insurance claims#

 predicted, tweedie, power=1.90 3.951751e+07 1.325198e+07

-Finally, we can compare the two models using a plot of cumulated claims: for each model, the policyholders are ranked from safest to riskiest based on the model predictions and the fraction of observed total cumulated claims is plotted on the y axis.
+Finally, we can compare the two models using a plot of cumulative claims: for each model, the policyholders are ranked from safest to riskiest based on the model predictions and the cumulative proportion of claim amounts is plotted against the cumulative proportion of exposure.
 This plot is often called the ordered Lorenz curve of the model.

 The Gini coefficient (based on the area between the curve and the diagonal) can be used as a model selection metric to quantify the ability of the model to rank policyholders.
 Note that this metric does not reflect the ability of the models to make accurate predictions in terms of absolute value of total claim amounts but only in terms of relative amounts as a ranking metric.
 The Gini coefficient is upper bounded by 1.0 but even an oracle model that ranks the policyholders by the observed claim amounts cannot reach a score of 1.0.